neu-se/CS4530-Spring-2023/tutorials/week1-getting-started.md

 ## Installing NodeJS with NVM for Windows

-1. Download `nvm-setup.zip` from the most recent release of [nvm-windows](https://github.com/coreybutler/nvm-windows/releases) (at time of writing this document, version 1.1.9).
+1. Download `nvm-setup.zip` from the most recent release of [nvm-windows](https://github.com/coreybutler/nvm-windows/releases) (at time of writing this document, version was 1.1.9 which is now updated to 1.1.10).
    - ![image](./assets/week1-getting-started/node/download-nvmw.png)
 2. Extract the contents of `nvm-setup.zip` and run the executable `nvm-setup.exe`.
    - This should open the nvm installation wizard.